pvln94/WeatherPrediction_Using_HMM/README.md

 # Weather Prediction Using HMM

 This project is a website that predicts the next day's weather based on historical data using a Hidden Markov Model (HMM).
-The dataset used contains weather reports from Vijayawada, including attributes such as:
+The dataset used contains weather reports from **Vijayawada**, including attributes such as:

 - Date
 - Precipitation